Acne

 Acne can't be prevented.
 The goals in treating acne are to reduce the symptoms and to prevent permanent scarring of the skin.

-• Keep your hands away from your face and don't pick at the pimples.
+- Keep hands away from the face and don't pick at the pimples.

-• Shampoo regularly.
-If hair is oily, you may want to wear a cap at night to keep oil off the forehead and change your pillowcases daily.
+- Shampoo regularly.
+If hair is oily, wear a cap at night to keep oil off the forehead and change pillowcases daily.

-• Don't be upset if the acne gets worse before it gets better.
+- Don't be surprised if the acne gets worse before it gets better.

-• Be sure to tell your health-care provider about any reactions you have to medications and return for ALL of your follow-up visits.
+- Be sure to tell the healthcare provider about any reactions to medications and return for all follow-up visits.